jgnagy/skull_island/README.md

 # Skull Island

-A full-featured SDK for Kong 1.1.x (with support for migrating from 0.14.x).
+A full-featured SDK for [Kong](https://konghq.com/kong/) 1.1.x (with support for migrating from 0.14.x).
+Note that this is unofficial (meaning this project is in no way officially endorsed, recommended, or related to Kong [as a company](https://konghq.com/) or an [open-source project](https://github.com/Kong/kong)).
+It is also in no way related to the [pet toy company](https://www.kongcompany.com/) by the same name (but hopefully that was obvious).

 ## Installation